NLPforGPs/NLP-Primary-Care/README.md

 - PLMs choosing: Prompting use PubMedBERT-abstract and conventional use PubMedBERT-abstract-fulltext
 - Predicted label choosing: The above results are obtained by tagging the label with the highest probability as the predicted label.

-### Error Analysis and HeatMap
-It should be noted that when the chunk size gets smaller, the merged F1-score would be lower.
-This is because we just take the category with the highest probability as the predicted label of each chunk no matter how low it is.
-So i think  smaller chunks could be set for analysis and larger chunk for evluation.

-Interesting finding: F1 score of Conventional BERT classifier descreses more dramatically than that of MLM when chunk size get smaller.
-I think it is corresponding to auc-roc

-#### Usage
-`sbatch ./scripts/test/error_analysis.sh`
-- use `--model_dir`,`--model_name`,``--label_path` to specify a model.
-- use `--fine_grained_desc` to use health topics.
-- `--chunk_size` is used to generate examples shorter than the chunk size if not exist. `--predict_data_dir "transcripts-50"` specifies predict_data path
-- `--ea_file` specifies name of the output file.
-It is in the `DL_DATA/error_analysis/`

 #### NSP Dataset Generation
 It is implemented in `generate_binary_descriptions`(`prepare_data.py`).
 - some health topics are related to multiple ICPC categories.
 When sampling negative examples, it will avoid sampling the same descriptions in other categories.